 According to Wikipedia: “Plantar fasciitis is a painful inflammatory process of the plantar fascia, the connective tissue on the sole (bottom surface) of the foot.
 It is often caused by overuse of the plantar fascia or arch tendon of the foot.
 It is a very common condition and can be difficult to treat if not looked after properly.
 Another common term for the affliction is ‘policeman’s heel’.”
 With this affliction the heel and sometimes the ball of your foot, or both, hurt.
 The defining characteristic is that you may walk around all day without pain then after a night’s sleep, the first steps in the morning can be excruciating.

-The plantar fascia is a tendon that is attached at the heel and ball of the foot as shown in the diagram.
+The plantar fascia is a ligament that is attached at the heel and ball of the foot as shown in the diagram.
 Inflammation, caused by tension at the two attachment points, is what leads to the pain.
-Overnight, there is no tension on the tendon and it contracts a bit.
+Overnight, there is no tension on the ligament and it contracts a bit.
 When first putting pressure on the foot in the morning the tendon pulls more on its end points, generating more pain than after it stretches out a little.
 I also have flat feet.
 That is, my arch is very low.
 A low arch tends to put the heel a bit farther away from the toes than a higher arch.
 This adds tension to the plantar fascia and is often associated with plantar fasciitis.

 My doctor advised stretching exercises.
 He told me to stand on a stair step with my toes on the step and my heels hanging over the edge.
 Then, drop my heels down slowly and repeat.
 This puts tension on the calf muscles and the achilles tendon that runs up the back of the leg.
 By stretching them, the idea is to give the plantar fascia a bit more slack.
 I found that I could achieve the same effect in the shower by leaning forward with my hands on the wall and my feet back and my heels flat on the floor.
 I also found that while in this position I could roll my feet outward, and raise my arch, to put even more tension on my calf muscles.
 I have done this exercise everyday for years now.
 My doctor also advised me to get good arch supports.
 Upon using those supports, that cost more than the cheap shoes I was wearing at the time, 90% of the pain instantly vanished.
 That led me to find some shoes that would work for me without added arch supports.
+For more on plantar fasciitis, see the discussion on the topic at Power to Explore.

 After skate shoes, I took the advise of the nice people at Roadrunner Sports and discovered ASICS Gel-MC Plus running shoes.
 While the shoes look a little like the cheap joggers, the price was around $100 and they were built much better.
 They also had sufficient arch support to eliminate the need for inserts.
 Wearing these shoes everyday led to the elimination of my issues with plantar fasciitis.
 That result is well worth the cost of the shoes.
 Running shoe designs are frequently updated with new models while old models are discontinued.
 The Gel-MC Plus shoes have been discontinued and something new has taken their place.
 Check with your favorite shoe store about current models that have the same attributes and test them out.